Battle of Zutphen: Preparations

 Leicester waited for the Spanish convoy near the small village of Warnsveld, half a mile from Zutphen.
 Supported by the Earl of Essex, Sir John Norreys, Sir William Stanley, Lord Willoughby, his nephew the poet and courtier Sir Philip Sidney, and William Russell, Leicester commanded 1,500 infantry and 200 cavalry, according to the coeval English scholar Edward Grimeston.
-Famiano Strada increases these numbers to 3,000 infantry and 400 cavalry, and Alonso Vázquez to about 8,000, many of them veteran Frisons under Count William Louis of Nassau-Dillenburg.
+Famiano Strada increases these numbers to 3,000 infantry and 400 cavalry, and Alonso Vázquez to about 8,000, many of them veteran Frisians under Count William Louis of Nassau-Dillenburg.
 The 19th-century American historian John Lothrop Motley, on the other hand, reduces the strength of the English force to 200 cavalry and 300 pikemen, though adding that "a much stronger force of infantry was held in reserve and readiness".
 The English soldiers, unlike the Dutch, were anxious to engage the Spanish troops.
 Rowland York told Leicester that he understood Spanish tactics, and that Spaniards were incomparable to English soldiers.

 Leicester formed his army over a deep, narrow way, with the elevation where the Dutch were entrenched behind.
-He deployed his cavalry in two squadrons, formed a large infantry battalion, put 300 or 350 advanced pikemen under Sir William Stanley and Lord Audley next to the way, and flanked the road with sleeves of musketeers and arquebusiers.
+He deployed his cavalry in two squadrons, formed a large infantry battalion, put 300 or 350 advanced pikemen under Sir William Stanley and Lord Audley next to the way, and flanked the road with manchas (mancha, a Spanish term for a company of firearm-armed infantry) of musketeers and arquebusiers.
 As the morning on 22 September was very misty, the English met the convoy before they expected.
-The Spanish cavalry opened the way followed by a battalion of foot, two sleeves of musketeers flanking the wagons, and some cavalry closing the way.
+The Spanish cavalry opened the way followed by a battalion of foot, two manchas of musketeers flanking the wagons, and some cavalry closing the way.
 Del Vasto left part of his cavalry near Lochem to guard the rear of the convoy.
 At 8:00 am, when the Spanish, led by the Marquis del Vasto himself, had passed Warnsveld, Stanley and Lord Audley began to skirmish with the Spanish vanguard.
 After the first clashes, the Earl of Essex charged upon the Spanish with the English cavalry, crying "Follow me, good fellows, for the honour of England and of England's Queen!"